robrich/kubernetes-hands-on-workshop/C-Kubernetes-in-the-Cloud/15-Install-Azure-Kubernetes-Service/README.md

 3. In the Node Pools tab:

-   - Click on Agent Pool's Node Size, and change the Node Size to a cheaper VM
+   - Optional: Click on Agent Pool's Node Size, and change the Node Size to a cheaper VM

      Azure [requires](https://learn.microsoft.com/en-us/azure/aks/quotas-skus-regions#restricted-vm-sizes) more than 2 CPUs per VM in AKS, so you can't choose any of the really cheap 2 vCPU VMs

-   - Change the Node count minimum to 1 and maximum to 3
+   - Change the Node count minimum to 1 and maximum to 1

+     In high-availability scenarios, you probably want a minimum of 3 VMs and a maximum of 10 or more.

+     In the Azure free trial, you can have a maximum of 4 vCPUs.
+Given the requirement that AKS can only run on 4 vCPU VMs, a trial account therefore can only have 1 node in the agent pool.
+This is not ideal for high-availability, but completely sufficient for our learning today.

    - Optional: Enable virtual nodes.